nesi/perf-training/_lessons/python-scatter/01b-profiling-mpi-map.md

 You will:

-* learn how to use MAP to profile an MPI code
+* learn how to use MAP to profile a parallel MPI code
-* learn how to interpret MAP profiling data
+* learn how to interpret the profiling data

 ## MAP profiler